 The journey that clients take through The RS is also a spiritual one.
 We don’t push our clients to believe in a particular religion but instead connect with their spiritual side.
 Through this journey, recovering addicts are able to find purpose in their lives, as well as satisfaction for doing good things, such as helping others and being true to themselves.
 Why is this important?
 Because it teaches recovering addicts that they can lead a full life without drugs or alcohol.

 In fact, this is one of the greatest jobs that our treatment teams have at The RS: helping our clients to find their purpose.
 Addicts are lost in their disease, and many don’t have a purpose outside of using drugs and alcohol.
-They may have lost their job, their spouse, their children and their place in life.
+They may have lost their jobs, their spouses, their children and their place in life.
 They keep abusing drugs, escaping their responsibilities and refusing to look at their inner selves.

 Our treatment teams get the wheels turning in our clients’ heads.
 We get them thinking about what their purpose in life is and what potential they have.
 What can they give back to the community?
 What can they do for others?
 What reason do they have to get up in the morning?